rohanayush/graphql-recipe-api/README.md

-# Recipe graphql api made using NODEJS
+# Recipe graphql api made using NODEJS ,MONGODB as database

 The API is hosted on Vercel with endpoint as : [https://graphql-recipe-api.vercel.app/](https://graphql-recipe-api.vercel.app/)